robertsfynn/portfolio/src/pages/budget-tracker.md

 item: 1
 isMobile: true
 ---

-When I wanted to start tracking, where I spend my money, I went to the App Store and found mostly pay walls for simple stuff like statistics.
-So I decided to develop my own solution in React and Firebase as a challenge.

-As one would mostly use the Tracker while not at home, it's mobile first, with a simple and clean UI.
-Shows statistics for what you spend the most money and lets you create budgets, so you never spend too much.
+The idea for the app was evolved out of the intend to have more control over my finances.
+While searching the Appstore, I primarily found pay walls for basic functions, like budgeting and statistics, which did not meet my expectations.
+So I decided to develop my own solution where you can track transactions, meet budgets and ultimately view statistics.

+I developed the Budget Tracker with React and Firebase and put special emphasis on a minimalist and clean UI.
+The app is mobile first, as I assumed that most people would use the tracker on the way as soon as expenses occur.